-Text: Li (clinging); it is advantageous (or appropriate) to persist (in righteousness), (this will lead to) smooth progress.
-To herd cattle, (which is of) auspiciousness.
+Li (clinging): It is advantageous (or appropriate) to persist in righteousness; this will lead to smooth progress.
+To raise a cow, which is of auspiciousness.

-Commentary on the text: Li, (signifying) clinging to (麗).
+Commentary on the text: Li: It signifies clinging to (麗).
 The sun and moon cling to the heavens; grass and trees cling to the earth; repeated brightness clings to righteousness, whereby the world is cultivated.
-(The one of) tenderness (line 2) clings to moderation and righteousness; thus it progresses smoothly.
-Therefore, to herd cattle is auspicious.
+The one of tenderness (line 2) clings to moderation and righteousness; thus it progresses smoothly.
+Therefore, to raise a cow is auspicious.

-As long as clinging is to something righteous, it is advantageous and the task will progress smoothly.
-Clinging must be carried out with tenderness, in the way of meek cattle; therefore it is auspicious to herd cattle, i.e. to nourish tenderness thereby strengthening clinging.
+As long as clinging to something righteous, it is advantageous and the task will progress smoothly.
+Clinging must be carried out with tenderness, in the way of a meek cow; therefore it is auspicious to raise a cow, i.e. to nourish tenderness thereby strengthening clinging.

 Both trigrams are Li, brightness; therefore hexagram Li is repeated brightness.
 The sun and moon cling to the heavens brightening the world.
 Grass and trees cling to the earth prospering the world.
 Repeated brightness (i.e. those at high and low ranking positions) clings to righteousness civilising the world.
 Civilisation here mainly refers to the spiritual realm, like the action of feminine line 2, its representative line.
 It tenderly clings to its right position at the axle centre, i.e. righteousness and the principle of moderation.
 This way civilisation grows, progresses smoothly and endures.

-Cattle are symbolic of docility.
+The cow is symbolic of docility.
 Once righteousness is embraced, clinging must remain tender, i.e. with heartfelt submission.
-Tenderness takes time to nourish, like raising cattle.
-However, if trigram Kun is taken for cattle as specified in the Shuo Gua Zhuan (Confucian commentary on trigrams), there is no cattle in hexagram Li.
+Tenderness takes time to nourish, like raising a cow.
+However, if trigram Kun1 is taken for the cow as specified in the Shuo Gua Zhuan (Confucian commentary on trigrams), there is no cow in hexagram Li.
 This can be paraphrased as people know what is right, but aren't able to submissively cling to it.